Efficient Estimation for Staggered Rollout Designs: Introduction

-Finally, our work is related to \citet{xiong_optimal_2019} and \citet{basse_minimax_2020}, who consider how to optimally design a staggered rollout experiment to maximize the efficiency of a fixed estimator.
+Finally, our work is related to \citet{xiong_optimal_2019} and \citet{basse_minimax_2023}, who consider the optimal design of a staggered rollout experiment to maximize the efficiency of a fixed estimator.
 By contrast, we solve for the most efficient estimator given a fixed experimental design.